 Manitz, Finsterwald & Partner

-Manitz, Finsterwald & Partner appears to be doing the majority of their prosecutions for the non-resident companies.
-A further analysis shows that most of the firm’s clients are located in the US.
-Nearly 96% (3829 patents) of the prosecution in last 5 years was done for a single client- GM Global Tech Operations Inc., which operates as a subsidiary of General Motors Company.
+Manitz, Finsterwald & Partner appear to be doing the majority of their prosecutions for the non-resident companies.
+Further analysis shows that most of the firm’s clients are located in the US.
+Nearly 96% (3829 patents) of the prosecution in the last 5 years was done for a single client- GM Global Tech Operations Inc., which operates as a subsidiary of General Motors Company.

 In Germany, the firm works with companies such as Weber Maschib GMBH, Maco Technologie GMBH, Boysen, Arnold & Richter and Schneider Electric.

-In Grunecker’s case, around 27% of its clients are based out of USA and around 25% are based out of Japan while the majority (for any single region) are based out of DE at 39.5%.
+In Grunecker’s case, around 27% of its clients are based out of the USA and around 25% are based out of Japan while the majority (for any single region) is based out of DE at 39.5%.
 Other active regions include Finland, UK (GB) and Korea.

 For the USA region, Xerox appears to be a major client followed by ATMEL Corporation and Lear Corporation.
 Other companies of interest are Global Foundries, Cooper Technologies, Agilent Technologies, and Samsung.